elecfreaks/learn-en/microbitKit/iot_kit/excel_and_microbit.md

 ![](./images/case_excel_01.jpg)

-## The Experiment-from micro:bit to Excel
+## The Experimentfrom micro:bit to Excel
----

 ### The first step: programming the micro:bit

 Programming the micro:bit is the easiest thing you’ll ever do.
-Microsoft actually has a web-based development environment ready for you (Microsoft is one of the founding partners of the micro:bit).
+Microsoft actually has a webbased development environment ready for you (Microsoft is one of the founding partners of the micro:bit).

-All you have to do is, go to [www.makecode.com](http://www.makecode.com/), select the micro:bit as your device, and write a little program using a visual “Block-based” programming language.
+All you have to do is, go to [www.makecode.com](http://www.makecode.com/), select the micro:bit as your device, and write a little program using a visual “Blockbased” programming language.

 The program we’ll write for this experiment will simply collect data from two sensors that we can easily play with – acceleration and light level, and send a sampling of the sensors over the serial communication port every 100ms.